 If you are new to Folder Sync 2, this guide should provide you with the basic information you need to get started.
 Further information is available in the Frequently Asked Questions or by clicking on any of the Categories listed above.

-Once you get up to speed on the basics, there are plenty more advanced features to help you sync folders.If you use the app, please consider leaving a rating or review on the Mac App Store as it can really help us out!
+Once you get up to speed on the basics, there are plenty more advanced features to help you sync folders.If you use any of our Apps, please consider leaving a rating or review on the Mac App Store as it can really help us out!

 App User Interface